drocheam/optrace/docs/source/usage/spectrum.rst

 Rendering a LightSpectrum
 #################################

-Read section :ref:`rimage_rendering` for details on rendering images, rendering spectra is done in a similar way.
+Read section :ref:`rimage_rendering` for details on rendering images.
+Rendering spectra is done in a similar way.
-Analogously to rendering a source image, we can render a spectrum with :meth:`source_spectrum <optrace.tracer.raytracer.Raytracer.source_spectrum>` and by providing a :python:`source_index` parameter (default to zero).
+Analogously to rendering a source image, we can render a spectrum with :meth:`source_spectrum <optrace.tracer.raytracer.Raytracer.source_spectrum>` and by providing a :python:`source_index` parameter (the default is zero).
 With a raytracer object :python:`RT`, a source spectrum from source 1 is rendered with:

 .. code-block:: python